PennyLaneAI/catalyst/doc/dev/architecture.md

 ## Frontend

 An overview of the Python frontend is presented below.
-At the moment, the frontend is not only resposible for converting user programs to the compiler IR, but also comes with a compiler driver that manages the entire compilation pipeline.
+At the moment, the frontend is not only responsible for converting user programs to the compiler IR, but also comes with a compiler driver that manages the entire compilation pipeline.

 ![img](../_static/arch/frontend.svg)